the-llamas/blog-api/README.md

 On day 2 of the project, our team encountered a problem with updating a specific comment on a post that belonged to the user logged in.
 We solved this problem by using populate() available from mongoose.

+On days 2-3 our team experienced trouble getting the edit/delete/new-comment buttons to show only on particular posts at varying times.
+The logic was updated so the user always has a token, but when signed out, it becomes an invalid token, allowing it to be referenced, but never equal to any of the tokens associated with a user.
+This eliminated indexing errors, but the overarching error was a missing ‘require’

 ## Wireframes
 ​https://imgur.com/a/YQYY1xG